chirpley/docs/docs/source/asinfluencer.rst

 If you've accepted a deal which requires you to write your own-content, the deal will receive the "Set Content" status.
-By selecting the deal in de grid a form opens in the right-pane.
+By selecting the deal in de grid a form opens in the right panel.
 Here you'll see a content field which might contain text the brand wrote as an example.
 Below the textarea you'll find instructions from the brand on how to alter or write the content for this deal.
 Once you've set the content, click on send.